Byun Byung-joo

 Byun Byung-joo (/ko/ or /ko/ /ko/; born 26 April 1961) is a former South Korean football player.

 International career

-Byun played for the South Korea national football team in 1986 and 1990 FIFA World Cup, but South Korea failed to win a victory in the two World Cups.
-He said he was being inconvenienced by hitting Bulgaria's goalpost with his shot, which could have earned South Korea's first-ever World Cup victory if successful.
+Byun played for the South Korea national football team at the 1986 and 1990 FIFA World Cups.
+South Korea failed to win a match at either edition of the World Cup.
+He later expressed deep regret over hitting Bulgaria's goalpost with a crucial shot, which could have secured South Korea's first-ever World Cup victory had it been successful.

-Byun scored South Korea's second goal, helping his team defeat Saudi Arabia 2–0 in the 1986 Asian Games final.
+Byun scored South Korea's second goal when his team defeated Saudi Arabia 2–0 in the 1986 Asian Games final.

-Byun scored with a Panenka against Antonín Panenka's country Czechoslovakia in a penalty shoot-out of the 1988 Korea Cup semi-finals.

 Style of play

 Nicknamed the "Bullet" in South Korea, Byun showed fast dribbles and accurate crosses.
-He was an important winger for South Korea at the time, although he was criticized for his monotonous pattern.
+He was an important winger for South Korea at the time, although he was criticised for his monotonous style.